-- Step9: Carefully takeout the cuttings from the sand or soil mix.
+- Step9: Carefully take out the cuttings from the sand or soil mix.
 Avoid disturbing the root formation.
-Place the cutting in water until you repot them in-ground or in the container.
+Place the cutting in water until you report them in-ground or in the container.

 - Step10: Care the new plants for the next 45 days and you will see 100s of beautiful flower bloom in your new gomphrena plant.
 Wait for the summer season- good luck and happy gardening.

 Yes, globe amaranth reseeds itself throughout its life span.
 In fact, you will notice new plant growth besides the bigger parent plant occasionally every year.
 It is very common with plants in the garden.

 This is due to the fact that many flowers get dried in the plant itself.
 The fully mature flower spread the seeds beneath the plant.
 These seeds will develop into new seedlings.
 You can also separate them apart if you want.
 I recommend you leave only one or two plants in the ground and propagate others to separate spots or in other pots and containers.
 You can collect the mature seeds if you want them to grow the next season.

 How do you plant amaranth seeds from Globes? – Every globe of an Amaranth or gomphrena contains 100s of tiny individual flowers.
 Generally, we take the globe as a single flower but actually, it is a bunch of flowers grown together.
 That’s why each globe of amaranth can have up to 50 or more mature seeds.
 It is very important to note that not all seeds are mature enough to grow.

 Common problems with gomphrena